YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

 It's a very imperative style, with a big loop that mutate some variables.
-And as you know,
+As you know,
-mutability is a bad bad thing.
+mutability is a bad thing.
 Let's fix that

 ```
   def wordcount3(s: String) : (Int, Int, Int) = {